Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 If you contact me without logs, I will tell you to send logs.

+You will not be assisted without logs!

+Logs can be posted in the Guppy's Unofficial 7DtD Modding Discord Server in the fns-smorgasbord channel.

 ---

 ## Log Files (Required)

 When using **MO2 + Wabbajack**, logs are stored here:

 C:\Users\YourUserName\AppData\LocalLow\The Fun Pimps\7 Days To Die

 Attach the **entire log file**, not screenshots.

+Within the game, you can press the F1 Key, and in the top right there is a button for "Folder Location of Logs".
+Get your most recet log with the problem.

 ---